APPELLATION ALSACE CONTRÔLÉE

 TERROIR : Granit , very old vine located inside the Grand Cru Frankstein on the Pflanzer.
 The Pinot Noir is not allowed to carry the mention Grand Cru Frankstein, that is why we call it “F” for Frankstein.
 See map :

 VINIFICATION : Careful destemming to preserve the aromas, then long maceration of 2 weeks to allow an harmonious structure.
-11 months aging in an old oak cask (over 100 years old) to harmonize the tannins, but without giving any oak taste.
+11 months ageing in an old oak cask (over 100 years old) to harmonize the tannins, but without giving any oak taste.
 Unfiltered, no sulfite addition : natural wine.
 Estate bottled.

 WHEN TO DRINK IT?
 Wait at least one year, if possible 10 so that the elegance and minerality of this granitic terroir express fully.